vishnu-chegondi/docaegis/README.md

 # DocAegis

 DocAegis is cli tool to protect your files/directories from accidental termination in linux and MacOs.
-It recreates the files/directories along with permissions which are gaurded by docaegis when deleted.
+It recreates the files/directories along with permissions which are guarded by docaegis when deleted.

 Install the docaegis with the command ```go install github.com/vishnu-chegondi/docaegis@latest```.
 Go will install the package in your ```$GOPATH/bin``` directory which should be in ```$PATH```.